 Historical Revival and Modern Adoption

 Hebrew, once a liturgical language, has undergone a remarkable transformation.
 In the late 19th century, it was revived as a modern, everyday language.
-Today, it stands as the national language, unifying diverse immigrant groups6.
+Today, it stands as the national language, unifying diverse immigrant groups.

 This revival has made Hebrew central to government, education, and media.
 It’s the primary language taught in schools, ensuring that new generations remain connected to their heritage.
-The widespread use of Hebrew fosters a sense of belonging among the population7.
+The widespread use of Hebrew fosters a sense of belonging among the population.

 “The revival of Hebrew is not just about language; it’s about reclaiming identity and culture.”